gkyriopoulos/Koifish/README.md

-# BetaZero
+# Koifish
-A simple Agent using Reiforcement Learning in the game of Chess.
+A simple agent and engine using Reinforcement Learning techniques in the game of Chess.